linconvidal/flask-pyodide-htmx-pycardano/README.md

 ## Running the App

-You must serve the files from a web server (Service Worker won't work with file:// URLs):
+Serve the files from a local web server.
+The Service Worker will not work with `file://` URLs.

 ```bash
 python -m http.server